What is the Audubon Master Birder Program?

 The program curriculum includes the study of Colorado birds through their biology, field marks, migration patterns, behavior, and habitat.

 The AMB program also integrates technology with field studies.
-Students learn to use eBird to report trip sightings, to research sighting history, and to report rare birds.
-During the program year, students learn how to get involved in citizen science, and use bird watching as a service for conservation, research, and volunteerism.
+Students use eBird to report trip sightings, to research sighting history, and to report rare birds.
+During the program year, students learn how to get involved in community science and use birding as a service for conservation, research, and volunteerism.

-Classes are held usually every other Monday evening.
-The classes are in the Audubon Nature Center, or the Audubon Offices near Chatfield State Park.
+Classes are usually held on Monday evenings 1-3 times per month in the Audubon Nature Center, or the Audubon Offices near Chatfield State Park.
+Some classes may be conducted remotely by Zoom or another online platform.
 The course offers 25 classes.
 Students must attend 75% of the classes in order to graduate.

 Field trips are taken throughout the year on Saturdays.
 Trips take students to birding areas along the Front Range, nearby mountains, and eastern plains.
 The course offers 23 trips during the program.
-Students must participate in 75% of the field trips to graduate.
+Students record their observations on eBird and must participate in 75% of the field trips to graduate.

 In order to graduate the AMB Program, all students must be able to: